Facts About Lung Cancer

 LUNG CANCER is the leading cause of cancer death worldwide.1

 THERE IS HOPE.
 The number of new lung cancer diagnoses are declining steadily.
-From 2009-2018, the incidence rate decreased by 2.8% per year in men and 1.4% per year in women.
-Lung cancer deaths have been cut in more than half for men and by a third for women.2
+Since 2006, the incidence rate decreased by 2.6% per year in men and 1.1% per year in women.
+Mortality rates are declining even faster, which likely reflects advances in treatment and early detection.2

 Risk factors for Lung Cancer